Will Blockchain hit Mass Markets Apps?

 Change the consensus protocols and create a validation process that closes blocks in a finite measure, removing the need for historical revalidation for new nodes.
 This will open the way for main net or standard multi-user platforms to connect with blockchain decentralized platforms.

-GorundX claims that it has reduced the speed of a transaction from the bitcoin hour, via the Ethereum several minutes, down to a less than a second for Klaytn.
+GorundX claims that it has reduced the speed of a transaction from the bitcoin hour, via the Ethereum several minutes, down to less than a second for Klaytn.
 What they have claimed to have done is managed to separate the consensus nodes from the ranger nodes, where a CN is a validation node, and an RN is a non-validation node.
 This sounds good in theory, but if you know the CN’s you can hack the system, so all that Klaytn has done is create a compromised blockchain.

 However, since Klaytn is not an Orbs system, I can only think that they have reached a different solution, which retains the security of the network while randomizing the validation process.
 After all, since a randomized CN is also an RN when it’s not a CN, once you create a limited number of “rigid” entities, such as CN’s and RN’s you eliminate the probability of chance and provide easy access to hackers.

 GroundX CEO Jason Han states that “The popularization of blockchain requires providing a practical blockchain service for mass adoption thereby validating the value and utility of blockchain technology.
-In order to achieve this, we have designed Klaytn that can provide an easy and friendly environment for end-users, service providers, and developers all at the same time, and we will successively feature most advanced services with our partners.”
+In order to achieve this, we have designed Klaytn that can provide an easy and friendly environment for end-users, service providers, and developers all at the same time, and we will successively feature the most advanced services with our partners.”

 At present Klaytn is accessible to only 10 South Korean and Global partners and is being used to develop entertainment, gaming, healthcare, social media, digital advertising, video streaming, and finance applications.